RECIPE: Spaghetti and Meatballs

 TIP: We use Nam Pla in lots of things.
 When used sparingly you don't really taste it, but it adds 'umami'.
 You might even try (instead) a little anchovy paste or an anchovy fillet (chopped and melted into the sauce)

 Heat the oil in a very large frying pan (we like to use non-stick for this).
 Sauté the onion and garlic until the onion starts to become translucent, 3 or 4 minutes.
 You can pre-chop the tomatoes, or, if you are careful around sharp edges, just reach into the can and squeeze the tomatoes in your hand until they are all broken up, adding to the frying pan along with all the juice from the can.
 Add the bay leaves, sugar, nam pla (if using) and season with salt and pepper to taste.
 Bring to a boil, then cook at a nice simmer, stirring occasionally for 25 to 30 minutes, give or take.
 You don't want to let the sauce become completely dry.
+(But if it does, no problem, just add some of the pasta cooking water to the sauce and cook a bit longer to get it all hot and the consistency you like.)

 Bring a large quantity of salted water to a boil and cook the spaghetti until almost 'al dente' (just slightly underdone).
 Remove the bay leaves from the sauce.
 Drain the spaghetti and add to the sauce and mix and cook for a few minutes until the spaghetti is done (al dente).
 Add the cheese and mix again.
 Divide and serve immediately with more grated cheese as desired.
 We like to have warm to hot plates (be careful!), it keeps the dish hot longer.